MassDotMoney/nested-ledger-plugin/README.md

 # Plugins:

-Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on a Nano S / X device.
+Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on Nano S / X devices.

 They allow users to safely interact with smart contracts by parsing the transaction data and displaying its content in a human readable way.